IPO's and RTO's

 - Prepare a hidden prospectus page, including the necessary legal disclaimers, approvals etc. Upload the final document when it's finally approved, and make the prospectus page live.

-- Consider using IRM's Silver Online Report product for the prospectus document.
+- Consider using IRM's Online Interactive Report product for the prospectus document.

 - Use IRM Newsroom to email the news about the prospectus and a link to the website prospectus page to the email list you prepared in earlier stages.